Amadeus (play): Notable productions

 The play was revived in 1998 at the Old Vic Theatre in London, directed again by Peter Hall and produced by Kim Poster.
 Starring in the play were Michael Sheen as Mozart, David Suchet as Salieri, Cindy Katz as Constanze and David McCallum as Joseph II.
 The play subsequently transferred to the Music Box Theatre, New York City, where it ran for 173 performances (15 December 1999 until 14 May 2000), and received Tony Award nominations for Best Revival and Best Actor in a Play (for Suchet's Salieri).

 In July 2006, the Los Angeles Philharmonic presented a production of portions from the latest revision of the play at the Hollywood Bowl.
 Neil Patrick Harris starred as Mozart, Kimberly Williams-Paisley as Constanze Mozart, and Michael York as Salieri.
 Leonard Slatkin conducted the Philharmonic Orchestra.
 Rupert Everett played Salieri in a production at the refurbished Chichester Festival Theatre from 12 July through 2 August 2014.
 The cast included Joshua McGuire as Mozart, Jessie Buckley as Constanze and John Standing as Count Orsini-Rosenberg.
 Simon Jones played Joseph II.
 Peter Shaffer attended the play at the closing performance.

 The play was revived at the National Theatre in London in a new production directed by Michael Longhurst, from October 2016 to March 2017.
 It starred Lucian Msamati as Salieri alongside Adam Gillen as Mozart, Karla Crome as Constanze, Hugh Sachs as Count Orsini-Rosenberg and Tom Edden as Joseph II, accompanied with a live orchestra by the Southbank Sinfonia.
 The production sold out with rave reviews and returned to the Olivier Theatre at the NT with Msamati and Gillen reprising the roles of Salieri and Mozart from February to 24 April 2018, again with rave reviews.

 The play was performed at the Estates Theatre, where Don Giovanni made its premier in 1787, and where part of the 1984 film was shot, in 2017 for the first time in English in the Czech Republic, directed by Guy Roberts.
 Amadeus was directed by Javad Molania in Tehran in March 2018 at Hafez Hall.
 The play was directed by Işıl Kasapoğlu in Turkey in January/February 2020 at Uniq Hall Theatre, Istanbul.
 A new production, scheduled for December 2022 at the Sydney Opera House, was announced in July 2022 with Michael Sheen as Salieri and Rahel Romahn as Mozart.
 Sheen received Best Performer in a Play at the 2023 BroadwayWorld Australia - Sydney Awards for his Salieri.

+The play was staged at Pasadena Playhouse in 2026, directed by Darko Tresnjak, featuring Sam Clemmett as Mozart, Lauren Worsham as Constanze, and Jefferson Mays as Salieri.